johnpuddephatt/collaborativehousing/_pages/services.md

 subtitle: We’re here to help people collaborate and learn from each other

 ---
-Collaborative Housing provides information, advice and technical support to those who wish to deliver community-led housing projects.
-From one-off commissions to full-spectrum support, we offer packages tailored to your needs.
-We can take you from initial concept to homes on the ground.
+The partners who make up Collaborative Housing provide information, advice and technical support to those who wish to deliver community-led housing projects.
+From one-off commissions to full-spectrum support, experts from across our network offer packages tailored to your needs.
+Together we can take you from initial concept to homes on the ground.

 ### Support and advice